dm5tt/SolarMeshtasticNode/README.md

 Combined with a solar panel this device can be placed in remote areas to cover a wide range.

+With version 2.0.0 a Reset-IC was introduced - so manually enabling EN is not needed anymore.

 # Where can I get all the stuff?

 Heltec HT-CT62: Aliexpress